 DAWN has continued to grow and expand since 2015, incorporating specialty care services, social services navigation, adding educational initiatives and innovating based on input from community.
 It incorporated as its own non-profit, 501c3 entity in late 2018.

-- We provide patient centered care to meet the needs of the diverse underserved population of Aurora.
+- We provide patient centered health services to meet the needs of the diverse underserved population of Aurora.

-- We collaborate with community partners to overcome socioeconomic and cultural barriers to patient health and wellness.
+- We collaborate with community partners to overcome social barriers to patient health and wellness.

-- We cultivate passion for underserved healthcare through interprofessional teamwork.
+- We cultivate passion for underserved healthcare and train future healthcare providers through interprofessional teamwork.

-- We foster future providers to become leaders who are proponents for change in primary care.
+- We foster future leaders who are proponents for health equity.

 Meet Our Team